pebble-hacks/pebble-controls/split_flap/README.md

         void split_flap_layer_init_page(SplitFlapLayer* split_layer, SplitFlapLayerPage* page)

-1. Add your content layers to each page's `page->upperLayer` and `page->lowerLayer` layers (sorry, you can't use the same layer in both places... yet).
+1. Add your content to each page's `page->upperLayer` and `page->lowerLayer` layers (sorry, you can't use the same layer in both places... yet).
+You can either add child layers, or set the `update_proc` to your own drawing function.
 1. Tell the SplitFlapLayer the pages you want it to display:

         void split_flap_layer_set_pages(SplitFlapLayer* split_layer, SplitFlapLayerPage* pages, int32_t num_pages)
-    (where `pages` is a pointer to an array of pointers to the `SplitFlapLayerPage`s from step 3)
+    (where `pages` is a pointer to an array of the `SplitFlapLayerPage`s from step 3)

 1. Add the SplitFlapLayer's internal Layer to your UI.
 For example: